-A charitable bequest is one of the easiest and most flexible ways that you can leave a gift to support the future work of Alliance Defending Freedom that will make a lasting impact.
+A charitable bequest is one of the easiest and most flexible ways that you can leave a gift to Alliance Defending Freedom that will make a lasting impact.

 Benefits of a bequest